Blogging

 • Unrealistic accomplishments

-• This is really important as it goes to credibility.
-If you have a truly unbelievable achievement, be prepared to offer supporting documentation
+This is really important as it goes to credibility.
+If you have a truly unbelievable achievement, be prepared to offer supporting documentation.
+Be realistic in your skill-set, no one is an expert in everything.

 • Appearance and age descriptors

-• You do not know what the employer is looking for, so don’t guess and sell yourself short.
+You do not know what the employer is looking for, so do not guess and sell yourself short.
+Minimize age descriptors in your resume as much as possible.
 Make sure you dress appropriately for the interview by knowing the environment you are about to enter.

 • Overly technical information and jargon